droundy/lets-encrypt-warp/README.md

 # Let's encrypt warp

-This rust crate is intended to make TLS encryption with warp very easy.
+This rust crate makes TLS encryption with warp very easy.
+You just specify your domain name, and it works, provided your program has permissions to serve on ports 80 and 443.

-It is not yet complete, and I have no experience using either TLS or lets-encrypt, so we'll see what happens.
-When I do figure it out, I certainly don't want anyone else to have to do the same.